 Series: American Housing Survey Series

 These data are available only to users at ICPSR member institutions.
 Because you are not logged in, we cannot verify that you will be able to download the data.

 WARNING: Because this study has many datasets, the download all files option has been suppressed, and you will need to download one dataset at a time.

 United States Department of Commerce.
 Bureau of the Census.
 American Housing Survey, 1995: MSA Core and Supplement File.
 ICPSR02368-v1.
 Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor], 2002. doi:10.3886/ICPSR02368.v1

 Scope of Study

-Geographic Coverage: Charlotte, Columbus, Colorado, Denver, Florida, Gastonia, Kansas, Kansas City, Louisiana, Miami, New Orleans, North Carolina, Ohio, Oregon, Pennsylvania, Pittsburgh, Portland (Oregon), Rock Hill, San Antonio, South Carolina, Texas, United States, Vancouver, Washington
+Geographic Coverage: Charlotte, Colorado, Columbus (Ohio), Denver, Florida, Gastonia, Kansas, Kansas City (Kansas), Louisiana, Miami, New Orleans, North Carolina, Ohio, Oregon, Pennsylvania, Pittsburgh, Portland (Oregon), Rock Hill, San Antonio, South Carolina, Texas, United States, Vancouver, Washington

 Date of Collection: